Code completion

 Basic code completion helps you complete the names of classes, methods, and keywords within the visibility scope.

-When you invoke code completion, RubyMine analyzes the context and suggests the choices that are reachable from the current caret position (suggestions also include Live templates) .
+RubyMine analyzes the context and suggests the choices that are reachable from the current caret position.
+Suggestions also include Live templates.
+Completion is available for a non-English keyboard layout.

 Code completion is available for custom file types.
-However, RubyMine does not recognize the structure of such files, and suggests options regardless of whether they are appropriate in the current context.
+However, RubyMine does not recognize the structure of such files and suggests options regardless of whether they are appropriate in the current context.

 Hippie completion is a completion engine that analyses your text in the visible scope and generates suggestions from the current context.
 It helps you complete any word from any of the currently opened files.